Shab (film)

-The filmed was screened at the New York Indian Film Festival on 1 May 2017, and its projected Indian release date of 30 June was postponed to 14 July 2017.
+The film was screened at the New York Indian Film Festival on 1 May 2017, and its projected Indian release date of 30 June was postponed to 14 July 2017.

 The film's trailer was released on 17 May 2017 in India.

 Synopsis

-This film is about lives of people who live on the edge of what society finds acceptable.
+This film is about the lives of people who live on the edge of what society finds acceptable.
 It is about coming to terms with oneself and accepting other people as they are.
-The film is set in the cosmopolitan city of Delhi where people from all over the country come to fulfill their dreams.
+The film is set in the cosmopolitan city of Delhi, where people from all over the country come to fulfill their dreams.
 For some, these dreams are realized, while others remain in an endless pursuit of other elusive dreams.
 Perhaps it is the hope of ultimately reaching that destination that keeps one going.
 And then there are others who surrender to the overwhelming power of the city of dreams and get lost in the maze.

-This film is the story of a coffee shop girl Raina and the man who loves her Afzar an aspiring model.
+This film is the story of a coffee shop girl, Raina, and the man who loves her, Afzar, an aspiring model.
 Sonal is a fashion patron who becomes his mentor.
 The film centers around their intense relationship.
-Love, hurt and power.
-Into their lives comes in Benoit a French expat who teaches French in Delhi.
+Love, hurt, and power.
+Into their lives comes Benoit, a French expat who teaches French in Delhi.